Qualified Intermediaries (QI), Withholding Foreign Partnerships (WP), Withholding Foreign Trusts (WT) Frequently Asked Questions

 b) WP - A Compliance Entity may complete Parts I and II for all WPs in its CCG by providing aggregate information (where applicable).
 However, a separate Part IV must be completed for each and every WP in the group.
 A Compliance Entity may not complete Part III because an entity included in a CCG is not eligible for a waiver.

 A9.
-All QI/WP/WT entities with a certification due date of July 1, 2020, which includes entities with an effective date later than 1/1/2016 and earlier than 1/2/2017, must select the periodic review year of their certification period before September 1, 2018.
-This includes those entities selecting 2017 as their periodic review year.
+All QI/WP/WT entities with a certification due date of July 1, 2020, which includes entities with an effective date later than 1/1/2016 and earlier than 1/2/2017, must select the periodic review year of their certification period by July 1, 2020.
+This includes those entities selecting 2019 as their periodic review year.
 This FAQ does not apply to termination certifications.

-If a QI/WP/WT entity is applying for a waiver of the periodic review when making its periodic certification, it must select 2015 for its periodic review year, complete Parts I, II, and III of the certification, and submit its waiver application before September 1, 2018.
+If a QI/WP/WT entity is applying for a waiver of the periodic review when making its periodic certification, it must select 2017 for its periodic review year, complete Parts I, II, and III of the certification and submit its waiver application by July 1, 2020.
 However, the entity will not be required to perform a periodic review if its waiver application is approved.

 The IRS will notify the entity when a request for a waiver of the periodic review is approved or denied.
-If such request is denied with less than 6 months remaining before the certification due date, including any extensions, the entity will be granted a six month extension from the date of denial of the waiver to complete the periodic review and resubmit the certification.
-At that time, if the entity wants to select a year other than 2015 as its periodic review year, the entity should contact the FI Team at email@example.com.
+If such request is denied with less than six months remaining before the certification due date, including any extensions, the entity will be granted a six-month extension from the date of denial of the waiver to complete the periodic review and resubmit the certification.
+At that time, if the entity wants to select a year other than 2017 as its periodic review year, the entity should contact the FI Team at firstname.lastname@example.org.
 The resubmitted certification should include a completed Part IV and Part VI (if applicable).

 Q11.
 What may a QI rely on for purposes of satisfying the requirement in section 4.05(A)(1) of the 2017 QI Agreement (QI Agreement) and answering question D.3.a of Part I of the certification described in Appendix I to the QI Agreement regarding partnerships and trusts subject to joint account treatment?